sheldon18/cinebox/README.md

 - 'python3 manage.py makemigrations' and 'python3 manage.py migrate' done at the end of adding each app.
 - SQLite3 database used for local deployment.
 - .env.py file created to store all sensitive variables securely.
-- .gitignore added to restrict security sensitive files being uploaded to GitHub.
+- .gitignore added to restrict security sensitive files and information being uploaded to GitHub.
-- Ran project on local Django server: [http://127.0.0.1:8080/](http://127.0.0.1:8080/)
+- Ran project on local Django server: [http://127.0.0.1:8080/](http://127.0.0.1:8080/) during development.
 - Django Admin superuser created to access admin panel and to add items.
-- AWS S3 Bucket used to host static file and media files with public permissions.
+- AWS S3 Bucket used to host static files and media files with public permissions.

 ### Heroku Deployment <a name="herokudeploy"></a>

-- Heroku app link added to Allowed Hosts in settings.py file
+- Heroku app link added to 'Allowed Hosts' in settings.py file
 - pip3 freeze --local > requirements.txt to add installed packages to requirements.txt file
 - Procfile (web: gunicorn cinebox.wsgi:application) added to project
 - DEBUG set to False